nick-kanakis/Facegram/README.md

 - server

-When server scope is used means that this endpoint can only be called by another service and the functionality is enforced by the use of `@PreAuthorize("#oauth2.hasScope('server')")`
+When server scope is used means that this endpoint can only be called by another service and the functionality is enforced by the use of `@PreAuthorize("#oauth2.hasScope('server')")`.
+Another way to secure sensitive endpoints is by enforcing "user roles" to them, this can be done by using `@PreAuthorize("hasRole('ROLE_ADMIN')")`.
+Endpoints annotated as per the above example can only be accessed by clients with this type of role.
+In this Project there are 2 roles:
+- User (default)
+- Admin

 ### Circuit Breaker (Hystrix)

-Fast failing and fault tolerance are two important aspects of a microservice system.
+Fast failing and fault tolerance are two important aspects of a microservices system.
 For this reason we use Hystrix a Circuit Breaker pattern implementation from Netfix.

-Hystrix helps to avoid cascading an issue over the microservices network, this is especially important when there are multiples services and a small (recoverable) exception may cause multiple failures and magnify the initial problem.
+Hystrix helps to avoid cascading an issue over the network, this is especially important when there are multiples services and a small (recoverable) exception may cause multiple failures and magnify the initial problem.

 Another functionality of Hystrix is the ability to provide fallbacks.
 In case of a failure the system may self-recover by